Duct System Leakage |

 Get your Ducts Tested

-If you live in the Dallas/Fort Worth area, please call us at 972.283.0163 to schedule a diagnostic test on your ducts.
-We use the "Minneapolis Duct Blaster" to measure the leakage rates of your system.
-The cost for this diagnostic service is $150.
-If you have multiple AC systems, add $50 for each additional system.
+If you live in the Dallas/Fort Worth area, please call us at (972) 499-4550 to schedule a diagnostic test on your ducts.
+We work with several experienced contractors in the DFW area to provide testing services.
+The cost for this diagnostic service depends on your system, but call us for a free estimate.

 See also